Efficacy vs. effectiveness, quarantine vs. isolation, and other often conflated terms in the COVID-19 lexicon.

 Quarantine “separates and restricts the movement of people who were exposed to a disease to see if they become sick.”
 In the case of COVID-19, this usually means that someone who is unvaccinated was in contact with a known COVID-19 case, but is not yet showing symptoms themselves.
 This individual will stay at home and away from others outside of their immediate household for 14 days following known exposure or risky behavior like travel.

 Isolation “separates sick people with a contagious disease from people who are not sick.”
 In the case of COVID-19, isolation usually means that the individual has been diagnosed with COVID-19 and is staying away from others (isolating) so as not to infect them.
 Isolation tends to take place inside the home, where someone who has symptoms or has tested positive is isolated from other household members who have not.

-If a household member has COVID-19, that person should be isolated from others in the home, and the entire household should quarantine for 14 days.
+If one household member has COVID-19, that person should be isolated from others in the home.

 3. Asymptomatic vs. Presymptomatic

 COVID-19 can present with symptoms ranging from virtually none at all to serious illness requiring hospitalization.
 But there is a big difference between someone who has an asymptomatic case of COVID and someone who is presymptomatic—a distinction that tripped up the WHO back in June.

 Asymptomatic individuals test positive for COVID-19 but “lack symptoms that would indicate SARS-CoV-2 infection.”
 Some people may not experience any symptoms during the entire course of their COVID-19 infection.